 When can I start my course?

-For long courses (12 weeks and up), we take on new students in May, September and January.
-It is sometimes possible to accommodate students starting outside these dates, however, so do get in touch if you’d like to discuss a different start date.
+For long courses (12 weeks and up), we take on new students in January, May, and September.
 For week-long and weekend courses, click here to view our upcoming courses.

 How are the courses taught?